tsukle/twitch-bot-python/README.md

 ------

-## - Moderator Functions
+## - Users
-The current working bot does not have any functionality to work with moderator groups or groups in general, this branch is focused on the work being put forward to that.
+This branch is dedicated to pulling extra tags from the IRC messages in order to give each user an array attribute which will hold values such as `user-type` and `username` which can be used for command management and chat control.

 Current plans with this branch:
+* *Make user an array holding attributing tags*
-* *Giving commands usage groups.*
+* *Give commands usage groups.*
     - *!addcom !test !owner|moderator|everyone| [response]*
 * *Let moderators add commands (if the channel owner chooses to allow it)*